 We often allow the concept of ‘holistic’ to simply float over us and ignore the intimate connection between strategic thinking, innovation and their alignment.
 It is still sad we seem not to go beyond a certain point in our innovation thinking, it continues along a narrow path of limited understanding.
 Will it ever change?

 I appreciate the statement, I think made by John Kao: “Strategy is useless without innovation, innovation is directionless without strategy”.
-Innovation can be strategies catalyst but is it still?
+Innovation can be a strategy catalyst but is it still?
 I really do believe we need a new sense of the scale and scope of innovation; we do need to get a firmer grip on its complexities.
+Continue reading

 The ideas funnel has been with us a long time.
 We put our ideas into the funnel and then through a process of elimination out ‘pop’s’ finished products.
 Henry Chesbrough’s famous depiction of the Open Funnel has continued that concept, that ideas enter the more ‘open’ innovation process and go through a more ‘staged gate’ or equivalent process to emerge as the finished product or even spun-out- all well and good.

 In the past few weeks the funnel has been constantly coming back in my life.
 It has been bugging me.
 Recently I was at a European Innovation Conference and we got into a roundtable discussion on managing ideas and up pop’s the fuzzy front end and the funnel and putting ideas through this.
 To be provocative I said “well ideas are actually in the middle of the innovation process” and we got into a significant debate on this and concluded that we all did not share a common language on this or understanding of what I was struggling to articulate.

 So let me lay out my view.
 Firstly this was not as inspired as an insight I can fully lay claim too as mine.
 I had read somewhere this very point, ideas lie more in the middle of the innovation process but just could not remember where I had read it- grey cells are my excuse.